sap218/coid/README.md

 [1] Matentzoglu, N., Malone, J., Mungall, C., & Stevens, R. (2018).
 MIRO: guidelines for minimum information for the reporting of an ontology.
 Journal of Biomedical Semantics, 9(1), 6.

-[2] Braithwaite, T., Pendleton, S., Liu, X., Gilbert, R., Slater, L., Karwath, A., Davis, N., Pesudovs, K., Gkoutos, G., & Denniston, A. (2020).
-Development of a machine learning-guided computational ocular immune-mediated inflammatory disease ontology (ocIMIDo) and application to unstructured text in online patient fora for sentiment analysis.
-61, 2061–2061.
+[2] Pendleton, S. C., Slater, L. T., Karwath, A., Gilbert, R. M., Davis, N., Pesudovs, K., Liu, X., Denniston, A. K., Gkoutos, G. V., & Braithwaite, T. (2021).
+Development and application of the ocular immune-mediated inflammatory diseases ontology enhanced with synonyms from online patient support forum conversation.
+Computers in Biology and Medicine, 135, 104542.